Christine Hewitt: Storylines

-Elizabeth Power was offered the role by one of the programme's producers, Leonard Lewis, for whom she'd worked with previously on Juliet Bravo and Softly, Softly.
-She has commented "I got a call out of the blue asking if I could go up to the BBC at Elstree to meet him.
-Mrs Hewitt was going to be in five episodes and I thought, 'wonderful'."
-Mrs Hewitt makes her first appearance on-screen in February 1992, as a lonely divorcee who employs the long running character, Arthur Fowler (Bill Treacher), to tend to her garden—used as a plot device to rebuild Arthur's relationship with his son Mark Fowler (Todd Carty), while they work together on Christine's garden.
-Power filmed her scenes for the five episodes and thought that would be the end of it; however, she was subsequently contacted by Leonard Lewis and asked to reprise the role.
-Power commented "It was all I could do to stop myself screeching down the phone.
-They didn't tell me which direction the story was going to take.
-I got on so well with [Bill Treacher] from the word go.
-We really liked each other."
-Mrs Hewitt was reintroduced in a storyline that saw her become Arthur Fowler's mistress, but when the affair ended Power left the series, making her final appearance on-screen in October 1993.

 Reception

 The unlikely affair between Christine and Arthur was dubbed the 'Bonk of the Year' by tabloids in the British press.

-According to Power, director, Russell Mulcahy was a fan of EastEnders and while in Hollywood he used to get friends to video the Arthur and Mrs Hewitt scenes.
+According to Power, Australian director Russell Mulcahy was a fan of EastEnders and while in Hollywood he used to get friends to video the Arthur and Mrs Hewitt scenes.
 It was due to his like of the storyline and characters that he cast Power and Treacher opposite one another again in the film Tale of the Mummy.
 She has commented, "he thought it would be a good idea to get us together again.
 He thought it would be a great joke.
 We played a caretaker and his wife."
+Judy Ewens from TV Times called Christine a "glamorous divorcee" that disrupted what appeared to be one of EastEnders' strongest marriages.
+Ewens also wrote that unlike Pauline, Christine treated Arthur with "respect and admiration".